Prathzzz/CodeClause_MusicPlayer/README.md

 # CodeClause_MusicPlayer
 PYTHON DEVELOPMENT INTERN

-This music player is created using python with the help of tkinter
+As a part of my Python development internship, I've created a music player in which you can add convenient music folders containing the list of your favorite songs on your PC.
+It is created using Python with the help of Tkinter.

 OUTPUT: